-The students then watched the documentary “Racing Extinction” – following several activists and researchers as they work tirelessly to spread the word about extinction, attempting to activate change through both international organization and localized conversation.
+The students then watched the documentary “Racing Extinction,” following several activists and researchers working tirelessly to spread the word about extinction, attempting to activate change through international organization and localized conversation.
 The students reflected on the film with a “found poetry” collage project, trying to emulate the ways that creative expression can be an effective way to inspire change and start conversations.

 Examples of student artwork

 On week two of Mission STEMCAP, we invited Dr. William Newmark from the Natural History Museum of Utah to talk to our students about local extinction.
 He discussed his most recent areas of research – including several conservation studies and projects in Tanzania and the Western United States.

 We also spent time reviewing methods of communication surrounding environmental issues.
 We talked about the causes and effects of extinction and how parsing the appropriate methods of communication for individual audiences can make a difference in how well the messages are received.